influxdata/flux/docs/End_to_End_Testing.md

 Please help us make the contribution process easier by providing feedback about your experience and any technical hurdles you encountered here.

-### Pure Flux Code Functions Guidelines
+### Pure Flux Code Function Test Guidelines

-If you add a new [test](../stdlib/testing/testdata), our test framework automatically detects the file and tests it.
-To ensure your file passes the test, consider the correct form of simple_max.flux:
+--The file name must end with _test.flux
+-Tests are now adjacent to their go files.
+For examples [columns_test.flux](../stdlib/universe/columns_test.flux) is adjacent to [columns.go](./stdlib/universe/columns.gp)
+-The package must be named after the containing folder.
+For example, in [universe](../stdlib/universe/), the test must start with package universe_test.
+-Also, remember to ```make generate``` before adding files to the commit.

+Example Test:

-package testdata_test
+package universe_test

 import "testing"